 For the purpose of applicable data protection law, including the Data Protection Act 2018 and the General Data Protection Regulation (Regulation (EU) 2016/679) (together the “Data Protection Law”), the data controller is Energy Intelligence Centre Limited.

 We may change this policy from time to time.
 Please check back frequently to see any updates of changes.
-This policy is effective from 12th December 2018 and will be frequently reviewed by our Data Protection Officer.
+This policy is effective from 18th May 2023.

 By way of summary, this policy covers:

 - Why you receive marketing;

 - Sharing personal information with third parties;

 - How long we may keep your information;

 - Your rights under data protection legislation;

 - How to exercise your rights.